open-feature/openfeature.dev/blog/2025-03-20-vercel-flags-sdk.md

 The Flags SDK is an exciting development for standardizing feature flagging in Next.js and SvelteKit, as it takes an [opinionated approach](https://vercel.com/blog/flags-as-code-in-next-js) to how feature flags should be used:
 - Feature Flags are just functions
 - Feature Flags are only evaluated on the server-side, no client-side flag evaluation is supported to improve performance, avoid layout shifts, and other non-optimal user experiences.
-- Integration with the Vercel Toolbar, allows local overrides of flag values during development and testing.
+- Integration with the Vercel Toolbar, allows local overrides of flag values during development, testing and even in production.

 ### OpenFeature Provider Example